PERRY’S STORY

 The Coast Guard was notified.
 One of the largest searches in the history of the United States Coast Guard ensued.

-I went on this wild journey to rediscover who I was and to attempt to make some sense out of the chaos.
+I embarked on a wild journey to rediscover myself and attempt to make sense of the chaos.

 I dove headfirst into the depths of grief, stumbling around in the dark, but always holding onto this little spark of hope.